Boyne Smelters: Construction

-With approval of the project by the board the smelter development came under the Smelter Division of Comalco headed by Executive general manager Mr. Jim L. Merritt, he formed a team of experienced engineers to manage the design and construction.
-A wholly owned company Calliope Constructions Ltd (CCL) was formed with directors; New Projects general manager Mr. Jack M. Lees, responsible for the project fruition.
-Mr. Neil M. Jacobs Design Manager responsible for technology, plant design and day-to-day management of design.
-Mr John B. Gray Construction Manager responsible for site selection, environmental, infrastructure and day-to-day management of construction.

 In 1974 along with establishment of its local office, field studies began and extensive discussions and negotiations were held with both Local and State Governments and departments.
 It was therefore possible to define the public facilities needed associated with a Boyne Island smelter site.
 As a result, a new community at Boyne Island / Tannum Sands was proposed.
 Comalco staff was actively involved in planning services for the new community and much of this was commenced before construction of the smelter itself began in earnest.
 By the time construction on the smelter site began, housing subdivisions were proceeding with new housing, (eventually nearly 500 homes) access roads, new bridges onto Boyne Island and another built to Tannum Sands, joining the two previous villages, water sewerage, power supplies and phones constructed.
 Caravan parks and quarters surrounding a new recreation club with sporting facilities initially for the construction workers but eventually for community use were completed.
 Nearly $40 million was spent by the company on community facilities.

 Reduction of the lead time activities was crucial in getting the project off to a successful start.
 With the foregoing arrangements Comalco were able to achieve a start on its project some 18 months ahead of competitors with similar plans.

 A 'fast track' approach was used for the main plant with simultaneous design and construction with multiple contractors.
 Although carrying out the technology selection and plant criteria development the company did not have staff to fully carry out detail design and contract supervision, so CCL decided on an arrangement where it retained project management responsibility and sought the services of a widely recognised engineer constructor.
 International inquiries were called and appointment of IBI made in June 1979, construction commenced on the plant in October 1979.
 The organisational arrangement was three tiered; CCL as owner's representative and project managers, the engineer / constructor as agent to CCL and individual contractors and suppliers, all contracts were with CCL.

 Over 3700 drawings were prepared, a design staff peak of 150 engineers and draftsmen (at a time before computer aided drawing) with a field staff of 140 engineers and supervisors.
 180 installation contracts were let with a peak workforce of 1400 on site in 1981.